-But meeting the recruitment challenge also means embracing diversity by casting a broader net into a wider range of communities and engaging a more diverse set of demographics.
-Great employees and great leaders can come from anywhere.
+Meeting the recruitment challenge means embracing diversity by casting a broad net into a wider range of communities and engaging with a more diverse set of demographics.
+After all, great employees, and great leaders, can come from anywhere.

 Create Manufacturing Careers, Not Just Jobs

-This needs to be intentional.
+The development of these career paths needs to be intentional.
 If you don’t already have one, your team should develop a formalized leadership training program that can give new hires and frontline workers a clear pathway to advancement.
-This should include three items:

 What Qualities Make a Good Frontline Leader?